openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ### Credential Offer Parameters {#credential_offer_parameters}

-Credential Offer object MAY contain the following parameters:
+This specification defines the following parameters for the Credential Offer object:

 * `credential_issuer`: REQUIRED.
 The URL of the Credential Issuer, as defined in (#credential-issuer-identifier), from which the Wallet is requested to obtain one or more Credentials.
 The Wallet uses it to obtain the Credential Issuer's Metadata following the steps defined in (#credential-issuer-wellknown).
 * `credentials`: REQUIRED.
 A JSON array, where every entry is a JSON object or a JSON string.
 If the entry is an object, the object contains the data related to a certain credential type the Wallet MAY request.
 Each object MUST contain a `format` Claim determining the format of the credential to be requested and further parameters characterizing the type of the credential to be requested as defined in (#format_profiles).
 If the entry is a string, the string value MUST be one of the `scope` values in one of the objects in the `credentials_supported` Credential Issuer metadata parameter.
 When processing, the Wallet MUST resolve this string value to the respective object.